awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-workflows-choice-nodes.md

 1. Configure the default event in the choice node\.

    Expand **Default rule**\.
 This rule determines what happens when the output from the previous step is unexpected\.
 You can create new events and variables for this rule\.
 This example defaults to the `isNight` event\.
+**Note**
+The default event is required\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/thingsgraph/latest/ug/images/TGFlowCNDefaultRule.png)

 1. Name the events connected to each instance of the device\.